scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Creation of spurious ASes and ISDs (see [](#fake-ases))
 - Peering link misuse (see [](#peer-link-misuse))
 - Manipulation of the path selection process (see [](#manipulate-selection))

+## Manipulation of the Beaconing Process by a Core Adversary {#topdown-manipulate}

+The first risk to the beaconing process comes from an adversary controlling one or more core ASes in an ISD.
+If the adversary stops all core AS(es) within an ISD from propagating PCBs, the discovery of new paths will halt.
+In this case, downstream ASes will notice that PCBs are no longer being propagated, but all previously discovered and still valid paths remain usable for data plane forwarding until they expire.
+This is an unlikely scenario, as it would require compromise of all core ASes within an ISD.

+## Manipulation of the Beaconing Process by a Non-Core Adversary {#manipulate-beaconing}

+This section examines several possible approaches that could be taken by an "ordinary" non-core adversary to manipulate the beaconing process in the SCION Control Plane.
+For each case it shows to what extent SCION's design can prevent the corresponding attack or help mitigate it.

+## Manipulation of the Beaconing Process by a Core Adversary {#topdown-manipulate}

+The first risk to the beaconing process comes from an adversary controlling one or more core ASes in an ISD.
+If the adversary stops all core AS(es) within an ISD from propagating PCBs, the discovery of new paths will halt.
+In this case, downstream ASes will notice that PCBs are no longer being propagated, but all previously discovered and still valid paths remain usable for data plane forwarding until they expire.
+This is an unlikely scenario, as it would require compromise of all core ASes within an ISD.

+## Manipulation of the Beaconing Process by a Non-Core Adversary {#manipulate-beaconing}

+This section examines several possible approaches that could be taken by an "ordinary" non-core adversary to manipulate the beaconing process in the SCION Control Plane.
+For each case it shows to what extent SCION's design can prevent the corresponding attack or help mitigate it.

 ### Path Hijacking through Interposition {#path-hijack}